-1. Students who bring a weapon to school
+- C. Minimum Periods of Suspension - 1.
+Students who bring a weapon to school

-Any student other than a student with a disability, found guilty of bringing a weapon onto school property will be subject to suspension from school for at least one calendar year.
+Any student other than a student with a disability, found guilty of bringing a weapon onto school property will be subjected to suspension from school for at least one calendar year.
 Before being suspended, the student will have an opportunity for a hearing pursuant to Education Law §3214.
 The Superintendent has the authority to modify the one-year suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the following:

-- 1. The student's age. - 2.
-The student's grade in school. - 3.
-The student's prior disciplinary record. - 4.
-The Superintendent's belief that other forms of discipline may be more effective. - 5.
-Input from parents, school personnel and/or others. - 6.
-Other extenuating circumstances.
+- a.
+The student's age.

+- b.
+The student's grade in school.

+- c.
+The student's prior disciplinary record.